emiltin/redisant/README.md

 OSM-like object storage for Redis.
 Makes it easy to store, find and query objects, and link them via associations.

+NOTE: running the rspec tests requires that redis is running.
+All data in the database will be deleted.

 ## Installation